 You just are.
-It’s Spymonkey – and this restaging of their 2013 how Cooped is a hoot, a riot, a giddy medley of humour and with both sophisticated and gross.
+It’s Spymonkey – and this restaging of their 2013 show Cooped is a hoot, a riot, a giddy medley of humour both sophisticated and gross.

-There is no flab, no gristle to this pastiche of gothic novel.
-The genre is sent up, turned upside down and given a damn good seeing to by the four familiar pillars fo the physical comedy troupe.
+There is no flab, no gristle to this pastiche of the gothic novel.
+The genre is sent up, turned upside down and given a damn good seeing to by the four familiar pillars of the physical comedy troupe.